 Living in Illinois

-If you are an international Teacher deciding where to go in the US, you might be asking yourself: what is Illinois known for?
+If you are an international teacher deciding where to apply to teach in the USA, you might be asking yourself: What is Illinois known for and why should I choose to live in Illinois?

-Most people immediately think of Chicago, and that is definitely part of the answer.
+When considering the State of Illinois, most people immediately think of Chicago, and that is definitely an important part of the state.
 But living in Illinois offers much more than just one city.
-It is a place where you can experience both big-city life and smaller communities, often within the same state.
+It is a place where you can experience both big-city life and smaller communities within the same state.

 Chicago: A Major Highlight of Living in Illinois